 Christmas Day for some Cambodian Government troops was spent re-opening Highway 6, blocked the day before by pro-Sihanouk forces.

-Christmas Day for some Cambodian Government troops was spent re-opening Highway 6, blocked the day before by pro-Sihanouk forces.
+Background: Christmas Day for some Cambodian Government troops was spent re-opening Highway 6, blocked the day before by pro-Sihanouk forces.
 Phnom Penh forces also pushed up Highway 7 to the devastated town of Prey Totung.

 The area of Highway 6 is known as "ambush alley" and the forces moved carefully down the road which provides shelter for guerrillas in the woods on either side.